4d/docs/website/translated_docs/de/API/EntitySelectionClass.md

 *   propertyPath = "relatedEntity" -> it is extracted with simple form
 *   propertyPath = "relatedEntity.*" -> all the properties are extracted
-*   propertyPath = "relatedEntity.propertyName1, relatedEntity.propertyName2, ..." -> only those properties are extracted
+*   propertyPath = "relatedEntity.propertyName1, relatedEntity.propertyName2, ..." -> only those properties are extracted -> only those properties are extracted

 If a filter is specified for an attribute of the `relatedEntities` kind:

 *   propertyPath = "relatedEntities.*" -> all the properties are extracted
-*   propertyPath = "relatedEntities.propertyName1, relatedEntities.propertyName2, ..." -> only those properties are extracted
+*   propertyPath = "relatedEntities.propertyName1, relatedEntities.propertyName2, ..." -> only those properties are extracted -> only those properties are extracted